How to Set Up Pay Periods to Work With Pay Dates

 bank accounts

-Also, by waiting to run payroll after a pay period it will reflect an accurate time card to base your payroll on.
-Some employees may take vacation or sick days during this time period and it can cause payroll errors if you choose to start the payroll process too soon.
+Waiting to run payroll after a pay period allows the company to base its payroll on actual hours worked.
+Some employees may take vacation or sick days during this time period, which may cause payroll errors, especially if a company chooses to start the payroll process too soon.

-According to an article created on How to Decrease Payroll Errors, payroll mistakes can cost an average of $4 - $9 each cycle, not including the amount you may be overpaying employees.
+According to an article created on Are Payroll Errors Costing You Big Time?, payroll mistakes can cost an average of $291 on average.

-This situation can occur with semi-monthly and monthly pay period types only, if you're on weekly or bi-weekly then you’re safe.
-At the heart of the issue is the lack of understanding and establishing a start of work week.
-The DOL defines a work week as any 7 consecutive days.
-It does not matter when a work week begins, it could begin on a Wednesday, but must always end 7 days later on a Tuesday.
+This situation can only occur with semimonthly and monthly pay period types.
+If you're on weekly or biweekly schedule, then you’re safe.
+At the heart of the issue is the lack of understanding and establishing a workweek.
+The DOL defines a work week as any seven consecutive days.
+It does not matter when a work week begins -- it could begin on a Wednesday but must always end seven days later, on a Tuesday.

 Furthermore, when calculating overtime hours, employers must use the established start day of the work week to calculate when weekly overtime begins.